Brodie helmet

 The Brodie helmet is a steel combat helmet designed and patented in London in 1915 by Latvian inventor John Leopold Brodie (Leopolds Janno Braude).
 A modified form of it became the Helmet, Steel, Mark I in Britain and the M1917 Helmet in the US.
 Colloquially, it was called the shrapnel helmet, battle bowler, Tommy helmet, tin hat, and in the United States the doughboy helmet.
-It was also known as the dishpan hat, tin pan hat, washbasin and Kelly helmet.
-The German Army called it the Salatschüssel (salad bowl).
+It was also known as the dishpan hat, tin pan hat, pie plate, washbasin, and Kelly helmet.
+The Imperial German Army soldiers called it the Salatschüssel (salad bowl).